Student Poster and Presentation Day

 Spring Lyceum Lecture

-On April 9, 2015, Dr. Susan Massad, Department of Food and Nutrition, will present the spring Lyceum Lecture on "Food, Agriculture, and Water Rights: Report from the West Bank, Palestine."
+On April 9, 2015, Dr. Susan Massad, Department of Food and Nutrition, presented the spring Lyceum Lecture on "Food, Agriculture, and Water Rights: Report from the West Bank, Palestine."

-Dr. Susan Massad shares her experience from the West Bank
+Dr. Susan Massad shared her experience from the West Bank

 of Palestine, where she spent her sabbatical on a Fulbright Specialist